nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 Masi
 -----
+* Final debugging of picscmdapi and picsqueryapi with Ravi
+* Tried Confluent Kafka implementation on AWS
+* Tried Elasticssearch integration on AWS

 ### Week 6: 4/27 - 5/3 : Final Integrations and Demo
 * Project was demoed in the Student Union.